-bar, lounge, drawing room, dining room, orangery, free Wi-Fi, in-room TV (Sky), function facilities, civil wedding licence, 5 acres of grounds (walled garden, kitchen garden), unsuitable for disabled.
+bar, lounge, drawing room, dining room, orangery, free Wi-Fi, in-room TV (Sky, Freeview), function facilities, civil wedding licence, 5 acres of grounds (walled garden, kitchen garden, Great Lawn), public rooms, garden wheelchair accessible.

 in bar and dining room.

 per room B&B single £95–£115, double £150–£180, D,B&B single £138–£158, double £246–£276.
 Set dinner £49.